-1 Description of the processes used to manage the risk of excessive leverage Group Risk Appetite Framework represents the foundation for risk management within UniCredit Holding.
+Description of the processes used to manage the risk of excessive leverage Group Risk Appetite Framework represents the foundation for risk management within UniCredit Holding.
 This framework envisages comprehensive governance, processes, tools and procedures for the widespread management of risks.
 The leverage risk is included in the Group Risk Appetite Framework, therefore, the relevant procedures and resources are applied to this kind of risk.
 The quantitative tools to assess the leverage risk are coming from Group Risk Appetite KPIs that include also the leverage ratio metric.
 This KPI has its own targets, triggers and limit levels that are periodically monitored within the regular reporting activity.
 The monitoring and the periodical reporting is submitted to the Risk Committee (on a quarterly basis) and to the Board of Directors.
 The Group Risk Appetite process identifies the governance mechanism, managerial involvement and escalation process under normal and stressed operating conditions.
 The defined escalation process is activated at relevant organizational levels in order to ensure an adequate reaction when triggers or limits are breached.
-2 Description of the factors that had an impact on the leverage Ratio during the period to which the disclosed leverage Ratio refers The main drivers for the changes in the leverage ratio between June 2018 and December 2018 were: Tier 1 capital stayed stable.
-The change in leverage ratio exposure is mainly due to increase of corporate and retail exposures and increase of public sector entities exposures treated as sovereigns with a decreasing effect on leverage ratio.
+Description of the factors that had an impact on the leverage Ratio during the period to which the disclos leverage Ratio refers The main drivers for the changes in the leverage ratio between June 2019 and December 2019 were: Tier 1 capital remained stable.
+The change in leverage ratio exposure is mainly due to decrease of exposures to central governments or central banks which slightly increased leverage ratio.